olekspyl/react/README.md

 # Leave feedback

-This project is built on React without using hooks.
+This project is built on React in 2 variants: without using hooks (commit 'add readme') and with hooks (commit 'add hooks').
 It will help you leave feedback and evaluate quality of something based on other feedback.

 ## Tools